Secured-Finance/stablecoin-sdk/docs/sdk/lib-ethers.md

 </td><td>

-Optional parameters of a transaction that borrows LUSD.
+Optional parameters of a transaction that borrows DebtToken.

 </td></tr>